The Prevention of Dog Bites

 Why Does Allison Care so much about Dog Bite Prevention?

 Other than that 70% of dog bites are preventable and why not prevent something, right?
-My own dog Mojo was in a home where the kids were not educated on how to be around dogs.
-So they would corner her, put their hands in her face and not act appropriately until one day she bit them.
+My own dog Mojo was in a home where the kids were not educated on how to interact with dogs.
+The kids would corner her, put their hands in her face and not act appropriately until one day she bit them.
 They didn’t listen to her signals that she gave, they weren’t taught how to interact and they pushed her to a point where she felt that she needed to defend herself by biting them.

 Is biting ok?
 No. However, the bites could have been prevented.
-Just because Mojo is a dog, does not mean she isn’t allowed her space and that her body language she is expressing that says back off I need space means any less.
+Just because Mojo is a dog, does not mean she isn’t allowed her space.
+Understand that her body language is expressing that says back off I need space is important.
 Dogs do give off signals that say I need space.
 Just like humans they need that.
 However, humans think that because they are animals that it doesn’t matter and we have the right to do whatever we want and they will not lash out.
 This is an incorrect assumption.
-The thought that they were fine with the 25 other times my kids rode their back doesn’t mean the 26th time will be different.
-Dogs aren’t horses.

 Mojo’s story ended with her having fear of young boys.
 She was almost put down becasue of the bite history but then I came and rescued her and we still have a lot of work to do.
 It took her almost 4 visits with my nieces to be comfortable with them.
-So kids are a trigger for her and it could have been avoided and who knows what issues those kids have if any.
+Situations like this could have been avoided with education.

 How Can You Help Prevent Dog Bites?